 When we use the information gathered through both formal and informal assessments to form small groups for focus lessons and differentiate our instruction to address specific student need the testing becomes purposeful and worth the time investment.

-Here are a few tips to make that happen as well as some ways to ease the pain of those annual tests you may feel are developmentally inappropriate, unfair, a waste of time, etc but are required by the state and therefore you have to give them anyway.
+Here are a few testing tips for teachers to make that happen as well as some ways to ease the pain of those annual tests you may feel are developmentally inappropriate, unfair, a waste of time, etc but are required by the state and therefore you have to give them anyway.

-When giving any kind of assessment I always preface it by saying, “This is a chance to show what you know.”
-I explain that they need to show me exactly what they understand and can do so that I can evaluate how well I have taught them and determine what to teach them next.
-I say in all honesty that I need to make sure they fully understand concepts and the activity will let me see if I need to teach the information in a new way.
-I also point out that I never want to waste their time in class doing things they already know how to do and this will help me see that they are proficient and ready to move on to the next thing.
+When giving any kind of assessment I always also preface it by saying, “This is a chance to show what you know”.
+I explain that they need to show me exactly what they understand and can do so that I can evaluate how well I have taught them.
+I’ll use this information to determine what to teach them next.
+I say, in all honesty, that I need to make sure they fully understand concepts.
+The activity will let me see if I need to teach the information in a new way.
+Also, I point out that I never want to waste their time in class doing things they already know how to do and this will help me see that they are proficient and ready to move on to the next thing.

 I try to make those bigger (state/district mandated) assessments seem more like a celebration than a chore.
-I explain that we have been working very hard to learn new skills and it is finally our chance to “Show What We Know!“ This helps them to view it as an opportunity vs a stressful chore.
+Before administering the assessment, I explain that we have been working very hard to learn new skills and it is finally our chance to “Show What We Know!”
+This helps them to view it as an opportunity vs a stressful chore.

 Whenever possible, give the assessments in small groups.
-I use my Grade Level Math Assessments as an activity at the teacher station during the Math Workshop Rotations because I find it helpful to watch them working.
-I can ask questions and make observations to better understand their thinking.
+I use my grade level math assessments as an activity at the teacher station during the math workshop rotations because I find it helpful to watch them working.
+It gives me the opportunity to ask questions and make observations to better understand their thinking.
 I typically take notes or even engage in conversation at appropriate times to identify misconceptions.
-This is so helpful in planning future instruction.
+This is so helpful in planning future instruction!

 Standardized tests come with very strict rules about assisting kids in any way.
 This poses a challenge because we spend all year guiding our students and helping them work through activities.